 The words of scripture without the illumination of the Holy Spirit might as well be a phone book.
 They are just words.
 There is no power in physical words.
 Words are not alive.
 But, the words of scripture, when instructed by the Holy Spirit, are able to instruct men into doctrinal purity and agreement with Him—and, in His truths, there are no denominations, there are no religions, there are no opposing factions.
 It is a binary construct—one either agrees with the Holy Spirit, or one is in error.

 The reason there are so many flavors of christianity is that christianity is a counterfeit of the true faith.
 Christianity stripped away the foundations of the faith, which left it devoid of the Holy Spirit, and administered completely by human thought, which is why there are so many competing doctrines—they are all traditions of men.
 Yes, there is some truth in christianity, as there is in every religion.
-That’s how Satan deceives people into believe his lies.
+That’s how Satan deceives people into believing his lies.

 So, if you claim to be a “teacher,” but are ignorant of the traditions, and cannot provide evidence that the Holy Spirit is directly leading you, then nothing you “teach” is to be regarded as His truth.
 You are to be exposed, rebuked, and corrected.
 But, most christians want no part in that.
 When their false teachings are exposed, they would typically rather fight than yield to the Holy Spirit’s truths.
 We see a group of them in Matthew 7:21-23.